VishwamAI/CyberCity/README.md

 ```
   sudo apt remove penetration-app
 ```

+### Here is an explanation of each submenu and its items:

 ### Encryption and decryption: This submenu contains tools for encrypting and decrypting data.
 The items in this submenu are: